z4kn4fein/stashbox-extensions-dependencyinjection/README.md

   services.AddTransient<IService, Service>("serviceName1"); // register dependency with name.
   services.AddTransient<IService, AnotherService>("serviceName2"); // register dependency with name.
   services.AddTransient<IService2, Service2>(config =>
-    // choose one of the named services as dependency config.WithDependencyBinding(
+    // choose one of the named services as dependency. config.WithDependencyBinding(
         "service", // name of the constructor argument.
-        "serviceName1" // name of the dependency
+        "serviceName1" // name of the dependency.
     ));
   ```